gotrash/theme/site/content/docs/5.3/content/tables.md

 ---
 layout: docs
 title: Tables
-description: Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with Bootstrap.
+description: Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with GoTrash Theme.
 group: content
 toc: true
 ---

 ## Overview

-Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tables are **opt-in**.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, GoTrash Theme's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles.
-All table styles are not inherited in Bootstrap, meaning any nested tables can be styled independent from the parent.
+All table styles are not inherited in GoTrash Theme, meaning any nested tables can be styled independent from the parent.

-Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.
+Using the most basic table markup, here's how `.table`-based tables look in GoTrash Theme.

 {{< table class="table" simplified="false" >}}